hdm-py/discord_break_bot/README.md

 # Break Bot for Discord

 ## Overview
 Break Bot is a Discord bot designed to help users manage breaks in a server.
-Users can set, modify, and end breaks, while the bot notifies users of active break times and their scheduled end.
+Admins can set, modify, and end breaks, while the bot notifies users of active break times and their scheduled end.
 The bot can also send reminders 5 minutes before a break ends.

 ## Features
-- **Set break time**: Schedule a break using the `!break HH:MM` command.
+- **Set break time**: Admins can schedule a break using the `!break HH:MM` command.
-- **Change break time**: Modify the break time with `!change_break HH:MM`.
+- **Change break time**: Admins can modify the break time with `!change_break HH:MM`.
-- **End break manually**: End the break early using `!end_break`.
+- **End break manually**: Admins can end the break early using `!end_break`.
 - **Notify users**: Users can check the break end time using `!rast`.
 - **Reminders**: Automatically sends a reminder 5 minutes before the break ends.